 Mailprotector knew they couldn’t afford to waste marketing budget on unaccountable air cover, “so knowing where the dollars should go, that we're producing results, and being able to double down in those areas was critical,” David says.
 “We weren't interested in just throwing everything against the wall and seeing what stuck: We were interested in really data data-driven decisions where, even if some of them are guesses, there's got to be some data behind those guesses.”

-Mailprotector wanted hard data that would help them figure out where to spend their marketing dollars most effectively.
+Tracking hard data to determine where to spend marketing dollars most effectively has been a challenge at times.
 A key project of the engagement was for Mailprotector to connect their marketing data from the dollar they spend through to the booked contract.
 “That's been a big challenge,” David admits.
 “It's required decision-making in the process and it's required some complex technology to be able to track that whole chain all the way down, because, when it breaks, you lose your decision-making at that point.”

 As the engagement helped Mailprotector figure out what their marketing should look like, they turned their attention to the team they needed to bring the appropriate skills.
 The How To SaaS team was able to make staffing recommendations to guide their hiring in the right direction.
 “We've been doing this a long time, and I had some pretty strong opinions,” David says.
 “Part of that was Shiv and How to SaaS validating the opinions.
 Most of them were validated, but some of them were kicked out.”